Hanserfaust/game-developers-base/README.md

 # Python Game Developers starting point
 Last tested and working: January 2023.

 Zero to hero suit of examples for the aspiring Python Game Developer.
+Seem to work well on Python 3.10, all installed and contained in a virtual environment.
+Server components (when needed) are started using docker-compose.

-The intention of this repository is mostly educational or to provide a skeleton for further development and to provide a complete and well-defined starting point, developer setup instructions to get started.
+The intention of this
+repository is mostly educational or to provide a skeleton for further development and to provide a complete and well-defined starting point, developer setup instructions to get started.